lightalkmst/green_curry/README.md

     }) // [['Hint', '3?'], ['Not_a_Hint', 'You're already dead']]

 #### D.iter : ('a -> unit) -> 'b, 'a dictionary -> unit
-Same as L.iteri, except with keys instead of indices
+Same as L.iteri on the values of (arg2), except with keys instead of indices

     D.iter (F.log) ({
         Hint: '3?',
         Not_a_Hint: 'You're already dead',
     }) // prints '3' then 'You're already dead'

 #### D.iterk : ('a -> 'b -> unit) -> 'a, 'b dictionary -> unit
 Same as D.iter, except additionally passing the key